-Schedule matches between n teams with the following hard constraints:
+Schedule matches between n teams.

 - Each team plays twice against every other team: once home and once away. - Each team has exactly 1 match on each timeslot. - No team must have more than 3 consecutive home or 3 consecutive away matches. - No repeaters: no 2 consecutive matches of the same 2 opposing teams.